iftikhar3667/cloud-notes/README.md

 This repo is my daily learning log for Linux, Networking, AWS, Git and CloudOps basics.

 ## Goal (by Sep 2026)
-- Become job-ready for Cloud Support / CloudOps Engineer roles in Germany
+- Become job-ready for Cloud Support / CloudOps / DevOps Engineer roles in Germany
 - Build 2 portfolio projects (separate repos) with runbooks and clean documentation

 ## Repo structure